ScaleRAG-team/ScaleRAG-Multimodal-Hierarchical/README.md

 ### 4. `Web Deployment`
 Implements a full-stack deployment of the RAG pipeline for interactive querying:
-- Developed a production-grade FastAPI backend (served via Uvicorn) that exposes retrieval + generation endpoints, enabling real-time responses from the multimodal FAISS index.
+- Developed a FastAPI backend, served via Uvicorn, that exposes retrieval and generation endpoints.
-- Built a modern Next.js (React) frontend with streaming output, providing a chat-style interface for research-paper exploration and model explanation.
+- Built a Next.js frontend with streaming output, providing a chat-style interface.
-- Deployed the complete system on Google Cloud VM, integrating model inference, retrieval, and user interface in a reproducible and scalable workflow.

 ---